JoaoArnaud/advanced-crm-api/README.md

 - Swagger JSDoc + Swagger UI Express
 - Argon2 for secure password hashing

+### Frontend
+- Next.js 15 (App Router) with React 19 and TypeScript
+- Material UI 7 for ready-made UI components
+- Axios for HTTP requests
+- Zod for client-side validation and form safety
+- Zustand/Context-agnostic architecture (React Context used here) for auth/data state

 ## Getting Started

+This repository hosts both the backend API (in the `api/` folder) and the Next.js frontend (in the `frontend/` folder).
+You can run them independently or in parallel.

 ### Prerequisites
 - Node.js 18 or newer (20 LTS recommended)